jhuintprog/spring2020/finproj/index.md

 *Update 4/29* — Fixed a typo; clarified that a moveable entity can only be pushed onto an unoccupied tile

+*Update 4/30* — Clarified that the driver program's `main` function should be in a source file called `main.cpp`

 **Due**: Monday, May 4th by 11pm

 *Important*: It is likely that we will be updating this project description to add additional information, hints, and clarifications.